Introduction to Offshore Decommissioning

 Introduction to Offshore Decommissioning is a 2-day CPD course which introduces you to the main principles, processes, considerations and techniques associated with the offshore decommissioning.
 The course is delivered by the National Decommissioning Centre (NDC) and takes an interdisciplinary approach to the issues associated with decommissioning, including engineering, project management, business, law, health and safety, and the environment.

-Introduction to Offshore Decommissioning is accredited by the Engineering Construction Industry Training Board (ECITB) and is aimed at oil and gas industry professionals (technical and non-technical), including engineers, managers, finance and procurement personnel, as well as those working in related industry and regulatory bodies.
+Introduction to Offshore Decommissioning is approved by the Engineering Construction Industry Training Board (ECITB) and is aimed at oil and gas industry professionals (technical and non-technical), including engineers, managers, finance and procurement personnel, as well as those working in related industry and regulatory bodies.

 On 21 November, in the University of Aberdeen’s award-winning Library, Professor John Paterson discussed a number of questions surrounding the liability of oil and gas infrastructure.
 Government guidance has been clear historically that residual liability remains with the owner in perpetuity – albeit without specifying who the owner is.